histamine intolerance symptoms high histamine

 Gut & Digestive Symptoms

-• Irritable Bowel Syndrome (especially IBS-D)
+• Irritable Bowel Syndrome (especially IBS-D, or predominant diarrhea subtype)

 • Bloating

-• Excessive flatulence
+• Excessive flatulence or gas

 • Constipation (less common than diarrhea)